6 of the Best Dietary Supplements for a Diabetic Diet—and 3 You Should Avoid

 Thanks to 30 years of studies suggesting it may help control blood sugar, chromium is popular among people with type 2 diabetes.
 Trouble is, studies show chromium supplements improve blood sugar in those with diabetes living in areas where deficiencies are common.
 That’s not in the United States, where long-term studies haven’t turned up benefits.

 The verdict: Save your money.
-“Almost everyone can get enough from whole grains, broccoli, green beans, mushrooms, and other produce,” says Constance Brown-Riggs, RD, national spokesperson for the Academy of Nutrition and Dietetics and the author of The African American Guide to Living Well with Diabetes.
+“Almost everyone can get enough from whole grains, broccoli, green beans, mushrooms, and other produce,” says registered dietitian Constance Brown-Riggs, national spokesperson for the Academy of Nutrition and Dietetics and the author of The African American Guide to Living Well with Diabetes.
 “I don’t routinely recommend a chromium supplement unless there is a known deficiency.”
 High levels can harm the kidneys and liver and cause mood disturbances.
 (A safe daily intake is 50 to 200 micrograms.)
 Also, chromium can interfere with medications, including antacids, beta-blockers, and nonsteroidal anti-inflammatory drugs.

-Skip this: Bitter Melon
+Skip this: Bitter melon

 A popular fruit in the cuisines of Africa, East Asia, India, and South America, bitter melon is also sold in capsules claiming to maintain healthy blood sugar levels.
 One study published in 2017 in Evidence-based Complementary and Alternative Medicine suggests that bitter melon may reduce high blood glucose in type 1 diabetes, but the evidence is otherwise limited for real blood sugar benefits in people, according to the National Institutes of Health’s National Center for Complementary and Integrative Health.

 The verdict: “It’s fine to eat bitter melon as a food, but as a supplement, it hasn’t delivered the expected benefits and is potentially dangerous,” Shane-McWhorter says.
 “For example, it may cause gastrointestinal discomfort or allergic reactions.”
+Now that you know about these vitamins for people with diabetes, read up on these diabetes breakthroughs.

 - Laura Shane-McWhorter, PharmD, author of The American Diabetes Association's Guide to Herbs & Nutritional Supplements: What You Need to Know from Aloe to Zinc.